vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/http/README.md

 In order to set which http headers to return, override *responseHttpHeaders* method.
 The same can be achieved in `response` method by using `request.getHttpExchange().getResponseHeaders().add` method or by using `Request.addResponseHeader(java.lang.String, java.lang.String)` method.
-Aside from verbosity difference, the former two options are exactly the same.
+Aside from verbosity difference, the latter two options are exactly the same.
 `Request.addResponseHeader(java.lang.String, java.lang.String)` and `request.getHttpExchange().getResponseHeaders().add(java.lang.String, java.lang.String)` take precedence over *responseHttpHeaders* method.
 ```java
 @Override